TheBeastlyPichu/Pichus-Super-Epic-Ripping-Kit/README.md

 I also have ripping software, edible game music, original music files, and stems in this ripping kit.
 Enjoy!

-(Some files were to large to be uploaded to Github, so I included a Google Drive link to them.)
+(Some files were to large to be uploaded to Github, so I included a Google Drive link to them.
+If any of the links are down or you have another request for the ripping kit, DM me on Discord @TheBeastlyPichu#0512.)